 Look at the ground first: grading and drainage

-You want water to move away from the house—not toward it, and not pooling at the edge.
+You want water to move away from the house.
+It should not move toward it or pool at the edge.

 - Soil sloping toward the foundation